Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Where `DATATYPE` may be one of:

-  * `"datatype"`
+  * `"datatype"` — algebraic type of sort `type`
-  * `"dataprop"`
+  * `"dataprop"` — algebraic type of sort `prop`
-  * `"dataview"`
+  * `"dataview"` — algebraic type of sort `view`
-  * `"dataviewtype"`
+  * `"dataviewtype"` — algebraic type of sort `viewtype`
   * `"datavtype"` — synonymous with `"dataviewtype"`

-Defines an algebraic type of prop, type, view or viewtype sort.
+Defines an algebraic type of various sorts.
 The types introduce static identifiers but the constructors introduce dynamic identifiers, hence it is both static and dynamic.
 There is no associated versatile variant as there are with `ABSTYPE_DECL` and `TYPEDEF_DECL`.
 See also `DATASORT_DECL` for the static counterpart.
 The dynamic constructors can be matched by a `CASE_EXP`.
 When all constructors are nullary, it is like an enumeration (a common SML idiom).

+There is no way to define an algebraic type of sort `t@ype`.

 Example: